utwente-db/DAB/README.md

 If you have changed the location of the socket in the previous steps, you must also change it here.

-Please ensure that Apache2 has read access to the files in `[DOCUMENT ROOT]/static`, and allows any requests to access those files.
+Please ensure that Apache2 has read access to the files in `[DOCUMENT ROOT]/static`.
 If this is not the case, CSS, Javascript, and media files can't be loaded.

 Congratulations!
 If you run apache, you should now have the basic web page set up.
 You can test this by trying to access the page, at whatever port Apache runs on.